 There’s no sentencing enhancement in the state system for capital murder based on the offense qualifying as a hate crime.
 Article 42.014, Code of Criminal Procedure does not allow for a sentencing enhancement other than for arson, graffiti, or criminal mischief.

 Federally, this offense could be prosecuted as a hate crime.
 18 USC 249 is the federal Hate Crime statute.
 18 USC 249 (a)(1) covers willfully causing bodily injury or death “because of the actual or perceived race, color, religion, or national origin” of the victim(s).
-The federal murder statute is 18 USC 1111 and would cover when a person malice aforethought, unlawfully killed victims with the firearm.
-A person convicted of first degree murder can receive the death penalty.
+The federal murder statute, covered in 18 USC 1111, occurs when a person possesses malice aforethought and unlawfully kills victims with a firearm.
+A person convicted of first-degree murder can receive the death penalty.
 In capital cases, the decision to seek the death penalty rests with the Attorney General.
 18 USC 3591 sets forth instances when a person can be sentenced to death in the federal system.

 Federal prosecutors rarely seek the death penalty, but they did seek it – and received it – for Dylann S. Roof, the white supremacist who shot and killed nine African-American churchgoers in 2015.